newplane/newplane.github.io/index.md

 #show_call_box: true
 ---

-# 5G for everyone, Open5GS
+# 5G for everyone

-Open5GS makes it easier for anyone to build private mobile networks.
+Enhance your Open5GS with NewPlane’s licensing and support solutions.